Science Policy Career: Combating Antibiotic Resistance

 Transitioning from Science to Consulting

-During his graduate studies in pharmaceutical sciences from the University of Maryland, Baltimore, Kim studied cancer biology.
+During his graduate studies in pharmaceutical sciences at the University of Maryland, Baltimore, Kim studied cancer biology.
 However, Kim’s passion for interdisciplinary learning was stronger than basic science alone.
 As he describes it, "I wanted to have a real impact in people’s lives."
 After obtaining his Ph.D., he worked at a small biotech company that focused on cancer research.
 He gained exposure to product development, and business-related aspects such as strategic partnerships and financial analyses.
 Then, Kim had a keen interest in exploring the business side of Research & Development.
 After talking to his mentor, he decided to pursue management consulting.
 Kim started at a boutique consulting firm where business and science merged, tackling both preparedness for bioterrorism and development of medicines for tropical and neglected infectious diseases.
-“I was constantly learning new concepts and meeting very smart, highly dedicated people who were passionate about public health.
+"I was constantly learning new concepts and meeting very smart, highly dedicated people who were passionate about public health.
 It was infectious!
-I continued working as a consultant for 10 years,” Kim said.
+I continued working as a consultant for 10 years," Kim said.
 Although he enjoyed consulting, he wanted a career shift which led him to his current position at Pew.

 A Science Policy Perspective to Combating Antibiotic Resistance

 The Value of a Ph.D.

 "Apart from the scientific knowledge, one of the most useful things I learned during graduate school was how to think critically and to problem-solve efficiently.
 In every job since then, I go through a thought process that involves a hypothesis and proof points," Kim stated.
 He also reinforces the value of learning how to manage relationships.
 "During my graduate work, I had to work collaboratively.
 This taught me how to manage work relationships, which has been essential for my career," he said.

 Advice for a Career Beyond Basic Science